Can supervise: YES

-Thiyagarajan, K, Kodagoda, S, Nguyen, LV & Ranasinghe, R 2018, 'Sensor Failure Detection and Faulty Data Accommodation Approach for Instrumented Wastewater Infrastructures', IEEE Access, vol. 6, no. 1, pp. 56562-56562.View/Download from: UTS OPUS or Publisher's site
+Thiyagarajan, K, Kodagoda, S, Nguyen, LV & Ranasinghe, R 2018, 'Sensor Failure Detection and Faulty Data Accommodation Approach for Instrumented Wastewater Infrastructures', IEEE Access, vol. 6, no. 1, pp. 56562-56562.View/Download from: Publisher's site

 In wastewater industry, real-time sensing of surface temperature variations on concrete sewer pipes is paramount in assessing the rate of microbial-induced corrosion.
 However, the sensing systems are prone to failures due to the aggressively corrosive environmental conditions inside sewer assets.
 Therefore, reliable sensing in such infrastructures is vital for water utilities to enact efficient wastewater management.
 In this context, this paper presents a sensor failure detection and faulty data accommodation (SFDFDA) approach that aids to digitally monitor the health conditions of the sewer monitoring sensors.
 The SFDFDA approach embraces seasonal autoregressive integrated moving average model with a statistical hypothesis testing technique for enabling temporal forecasting of sensor variable.
 Then, it identifies and isolates anomalies in a continuous stream of sensor data whilst detecting early sensor failure.
 Finally, the SFDFDA approach provides reliable estimates of sensor data in the event of sensor failure or during the scheduled maintenance period of sewer monitoring systems.
 The SFDFDA approach was evaluated by using the surface temperature data sourced from the instrumented wastewater infrastructure and the results have demonstrated the effectiveness of the SFDFDA approach and its applicability to surface temperature monitoring sensor suites.

-Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2017, 'Adaptive Placement for Mobile Sensors in Spatial Prediction under Locational Errors', IEEE Sensors Journal, vol. 17, no. 3, pp. 794-802.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2017, 'Adaptive Placement for Mobile Sensors in Spatial Prediction under Locational Errors', IEEE Sensors Journal, vol. 17, no. 3, pp. 794-802.View/Download from: Publisher's site

 This paper addresses the problem of driving robotic sensors for an energy-constrained mobile wireless network in efficiently monitoring and predicting spatial phenomena, under data locational errors.
 The paper first discusses how errors of mobile sensor locations affect estimating and predicting the spatial physical processes, given that spatial field to be monitored is modeled by a Gaussian process.
 It then proposes an optimality criterion for designing optimal sampling paths for the mobile robotic sensors given the localization uncertainties.
 Although the optimization problem is optimally intractable, it can be resolved by a polynomial approximation algorithm, which is proved to be practically feasible in an energy-constrained mobile sensor network.
 More importantly, near-optimal solutions of this navigation problem are guaranteed by a lower bound within 1-(1/e) of the optimum.
 The performance of the proposed approach is evaluated on simulated and real-world data sets, where impact of sensor location errors on the results is demonstrated by comparing the results with those obtained by using noise-less data locations.

-Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2016, 'Information-Driven Adaptive Sampling Strategy for Mobile Robotic Wireless Sensor Network', IEEE Transactions on Control Systems Technology, vol. 24, no. 1, pp. 372-379.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2016, 'Information-Driven Adaptive Sampling Strategy for Mobile Robotic Wireless Sensor Network', IEEE Transactions on Control Systems Technology, vol. 24, no. 1, pp. 372-379.View/Download from: Publisher's site

 This brief addresses the issue of monitoring physical spatial phenomena of interest using information collected by a resource-constrained network of mobile, wireless, and noisy sensors that can take discrete measurements as they navigate through the environment.
 We first propose an efficient novel optimality criterion for designing a sampling strategy to find the most informative locations in taking future observations to minimize the uncertainty at all unobserved locations of interest.
 This solution is proven to be within bounds.
 The computational complexity of this proposition is shown to be practically feasible.
 We then prove that under a certain condition of monotonicity property, the approximate entropy at resulting locations obtained by our proposed algorithm is within 1-(1/e) of the optimum, which is then utilized as a stopping criterion for the sampling algorithm.
 The criterion enables the prediction results to be within user-defined accuracies by controlling the number of mobile sensors.
 The effectiveness of the proposed method is illustrated using a prepublished data set.